Alphonsus411/pCobra/README_en.md

 ## Calling the transpiler

-The folder [`backend/src/cobra/transpilers/transpiler`](backend/src/cobra/transpilers/transpiler) contains the implementation of the transpilers to Python, JavaScript, assembly, Rust, C++, Go, R, Julia, Java, COBOL, Fortran, Pascal, Ruby, PHP, Perl, Matlab and LaTeX.
+The folder [`backend/src/cobra/transpilers/transpiler`](backend/src/cobra/transpilers/transpiler) contains the implementation of the transpilers to Python, JavaScript, assembly, Rust, C++, Go, R, Julia, Java, COBOL, Fortran, Pascal, Ruby, PHP, Perl, VisualBasic, Matlab and LaTeX.
 Once the dependencies are installed you can call the transpiler from your own script like this:

 ```python
 from cobra.transpilers.transpiler.to_python import TranspiladorPython